aendeavor/i3buntu/INSTALL.md

 # For desktop installations, you will need
 # to execute the packaging and configuration separately.
 cd && ./i3buntu/install.sh desktop --cfg

-# You can also omit cfg - you will then be
-# prompted whether you want packaging or configuration to happen.
-cd && ./i3buntu/install.sh desktop
 ```

 ## Runlevel ∞ - Tweaks

 That's it.
 You may need to tweak a few things to your liking.
 These are:

-* `xorg.conf` under `/etc/X11/` => Try to delete the defaults one by another if there is anything wrong with this file
+* `xorg.conf` under `/etc/X11/` - Try deleting the defaults one by another if there is anything wrong with this file
-* `config` under `~/.config/i3/` => You may need to change pactl keybindings (ll.
+* `config` under `~/.config/i3/` - You may need to change pactl keybindings (ll.
 16-17)
 * install a graphics driver if necessary
-* use _LXappearance_ to mod your color theme (Adapta Blue Nokto Eta) and your icon theme (Tela Black Dark) => open rofi with $mod + d and start typing the name of the desired application
+* use _LXappearance_ to mod your color theme (Adapta Blue Nokto Eta) and your icon theme (Tela Black Dark) - open rofi with $mod + d and start typing the name of the desired application